Léon Marchand might be French but he led a Texas-flavored moment at the swim worlds

 McIntosh show

 Summer McIntosh of Canada won the 200-meter butterfly for her third gold of the championships.
-She was on pace to break the world record after 150 meters but couldn’t hold on, finishing in 2:01.99.
+She was on pace to break the world record after 150 meters but faded, finishing in 2:01.99.
 The record is 2:01.81 set in 2009 in the super-suit era by Liu Zige of China.

 McIntosh will also start training this fall under Bowman at Texas.